Why do the nations concern themselves over tiny Israel?

 The Natural and Wild Branches

-In understanding the symbolism of the olive tree it can be helpful to see the tree root as the Holy Creator God, the trunk as the Messiah, Christ, and the branches as those who follow God through Christ.
+As stated, since the root is “holy” (Rom 11.16) then Christ must be intimately associated with the root.
+To expand on this and to accommodate Paul’s concept of “branches” in Romans 11, it can be helpful to see the tree root as the Holy Creator God, the trunk as the Messiah, Christ, and the branches as those who follow God through Christ.
 So any branches of this tree are holy since the root and the trunk are holy.
 The New Testament likens ancient Israel to the natural branches of a cultivated olive tree (Rom 11.24).
 God’s subsequent covenants with Israel (Mosaic, Sabbatical, Davidic, and New) were the ‘cultivation’.
 So we see that, starting from the Abrahamic Covenant, the Jewish nation was placed under a program governed by covenants.
 In contrast, Gentile believers are like wild branches in that they had no covenants (Ephesians 2.11-12).

 Sadly, and to their hurt, the Jews in Jerusalem rejected Christ as their looked-for Messiah (their Moshiach) and so were symbolically ‘broken off’ from the tree, from Christ.
 The Jews have suffered ever since, and in their place branches were ‘grafted in’ from a wild olive tree.
-These were believing Gentiles (Rom 11.13,17).
+These were believing Gentiles (Rom 11:13,17,24).
 Prior to this, the northern kingdom, the so-called ‘ten lost tribes’ had rejected God’s laws and warnings given to them through the prophets.
-But, pushing the symbolism a little further, they were not totally ‘cutoff’ from the olive tree (the root) and a remnant were preserved (Rom 11.3-5).
+But, pushing the symbolism a little further, they were not totally ‘cutoff’ from the olive tree and a remnant were preserved (Rom 11:3-5).

 Christ and the Olive Tree